 Dr. William T. Gerson was born and raised in Storrs, CT.
 He received his undergraduate degree in History of Science at Harvard College and his medical degree at The Johns Hopkins University School of Medicine.
 He completed his internship, residency and chief residency at Children’s Hospital Boston.
 After finishing his training he remained at Children’s Hospital as a member of the Pulmonary Division and Director of the Cystic Fibrosis Clinic.
 He joined Pediatric Medicine in 1988.
 Dr. Gerson and his wife Kristine live in Charlotte and have four adult sons and one granddaughter.

 Dr. Debra Hartswick received her undergraduate degree from Dartmouth College.
 She graduated from the University of Vermont College of Medicine and completed her Pediatric training at Fletcher Allen Health Care in Vermont.
 She joined Pediatric Medicine in 1993 and enjoys working with children of all ages.
 Dr. Hartswick has volunteered her time with the Make A Wish Foundation of Vermont and with local youth sports including cross-country running and swimming.
-She and her husband, Thom, have a teenage son and a teenage daughter.
+She and her husband, Thom, have two young adult children.
+Dr. Hartswick will be retiring in May 2023.